-If you asked what breakfast means for me, I wouldn’t even think of eggs and bacon, cheese toast, or oatmeal.
-Not at all.
-Rather, I would think of waffles, sweet muesli, or pancakes.
-And if my morning is going to get off to a good start, they better be served with whipped cream and bananas!
+If you asked what I want for breakfast, I wouldn’t even think of eggs and bacon, cheese toast, or oatmeal.
+Nope.
+Rather I would think of waffles, sweet muesli, or pancakes.
+And if my morning is going to get off to a good start, they better be served with whipped cream and bananas.

-Although classic pancakes are made with milk, buttermilk pancakes are becoming more popular in cafes and restaurants.
-The buttermilk helps to make the pancake more tender, moist, and fluffy while adding richness and a slight tang.
-These pancakes are kind of spongy, but in a good way.
-If you find you don’t like the taste or texture buttermilk gives, regular milk creates a nice subtle flavor that compliments any topping.
+Classic pancakes are made with milk, but buttermilk pancakes are becoming more popular.
+The buttermilk helps to make the pancake more tender, moist, thick, and fluffy while adding richness and a slight tang.
+If you find you don’t like the taste buttermilk gives, regular milk creates a nice subtle flavor that compliments any topping.
 I like both options depending on what I’m serving them with.

 You can serve these pancakes with maple syrup, butter, jam, powdered sugar, or fresh fruit for a light meal.
 Or you can be like me and load them with anything and everything, such as chocolate syrup, chocolate ganache, melted peanut butter, chocolate chips, Nutella and bananas, or strawberries and cream.
 The sky is the limit!